kwotsin/mimicry/docs/source/guides/tutorial.rst

 architecture in `Miyato et al <https://arxiv.org/abs/1802.05957>`__, where Spectral Normalization GAN (SNGAN) was introduced. which we similarly adopt.
-Figure 2 illustrates this particular set of backbone architectures, which we adopt.
+Figure 2 illustrates this particular set of backbone architectures.
 Specifically, we know from Figure 2 the key variables are:

 -  ``nz=128``: The initial noise vector dimension is 128.